* Translated by AI

 Starnews

 '30 pitches yesterday, was back-to-back too much?'
-Kim Jae-yun walks again, walks again → Samsung shocked again by comeback loss; '3rd place also in jeopardy' [Yesterday's Baseball Moment]
+Kim Jae-yoon walks again, walks again → Samsung shocked by comeback loss, '3rd place now in jeopardy' [Yesterday's Baseball Moment]

 Shin Hwasup